nlnwa/warchaeology/docs/content/cmd/warc_dedup.md

   -t, --record-type strings      record types to dedup.
 For more than one, repeat flag or comma separated list.
                                  Legal values: warcinfo,request,response,metadata,revisit,resource,continuation,conversion (default [response])
-  -r, --recursive                walk directories recursively
+  -r, --recursive                walk directories recursively -R, --repair                   try to fix errors in records
       --subdir-pattern string    a pattern to use for generating subdirectories.
                                  / in pattern separates subdirectories on all platforms {YYYY} is replaced with a 4 digit year